Neighborhoods of Tulsa, Oklahoma: Downtown

 Downtown Tulsa is in the northwest quadrant of the city and is ringed by an expressway called the Inner Dispersal Loop.
 Downtown's buildings include many large office towers.
 At 667 ft, the BOK Tower (formerly One Williams Center) was the tallest building in any of the 5 "plains states" (Oklahoma, Kansas, Nebraska, North Dakota and South Dakota) until the Devon Tower in Oklahoma City was completed in 2012.
 The BOK Tower was designed in 1975 by Minoru Yamasaki & Associates, the same architect who designed the World Trade Center in New York City.

-The Tulsa Performing Arts Center occupies a half city block in Tulsa's historical downtown.
+The Tulsa Performing Arts Center (PAC) occupies a half city block in Tulsa's historical downtown.
 The PAC is also the design of Minoru Yamasaki.
 It houses five theatres and a reception hall.
 More than a quarter of a million people visit the Center each year to attend a performance from one of Tulsa's seven acclaimed musical and dramatic companies including the Tulsa Ballet, Tulsa Symphony Orchestra, Tulsa Opera, Theatre Tulsa, and a variety of symphonic groups.
 The PAC hosts a multitude of cultural events through the fall, winter, and spring.

 In 2005, the City of Tulsa broke ground on a 19,199-seat regional events center designed by architect César Pelli.
 The arena was named the BOK Center (or Bank of Oklahoma Center) and opened on August 30, 2008.